tyang146/BloxorzAI/README.md

 - Python

 ## Getting Started
-- Open .ipynb file in Google Colab or Juypter Notebook
+- Run .ipynb file in Google Colab or Juypter Notebook
+- Import maps in map folder as needed